inspec/inspec-aws/docs/resources/aws_vpn_gateways.md

 # aws\_vpn\_gateways

-Use the `aws_vpn_gateways` InSpec audit resource to test the properties of all Amazon VPN Gateways.
-To audit a single AWS VPN Gateway, use `aws_vpn_gateway` (singular).
+Use the `aws_vpn_gateways` InSpec audit resource to test the properties of all Amazon VPN gateways.
+To audit a single AWS VPN gateway, use the `aws_vpn_gateway` (singular) resource.

 ## Syntax